 *For more information on high-risk criteria, see American Cancer Society guidelines: http://www.cancer.org/cancer/breastcancer/moreinformation/breastcancerearlydetection/breast-cancer-early-detection-acs-recs

-25. Does tomosynthesis solve the problem of screening dense breasts?
+25. Does 3D mammography (tomosynthesis) solve the problem of screening dense breasts?
 X

-Tomosynthesis does improve detection of cancers compared to standard digital mammography, and this benefit appears to continue each year.
-Importantly, dense tissue can still hide cancers on tomosynthesis.
+Compared to standard digital mammography, 3D mammography (tomosynthesis) does improve the chance of finding cancer in most breasts, though cancer detection may not be improved in extremely dense breasts.
+This is because dense tissue can still hide cancers on tomosynthesis.
+For women with dense breasts, 3D does reduce the chance of having to return for additional imaging for a resulting false positive finding.
 Results from a prospective multicenter study in Italy (ASTOUND) showed that adding ultrasound significantly improved detection of cancer even after the combination of 2D and 3D mammography in dense breasts.
 Without question, high-risk women should still have MRI if they are able to tolerate it, even if they have tomosynthesis.

 26. If a 3D mammo (tomo) is performed, will a patient also need a screening ultrasound or MRI?X